jhoerr/cloudmesh-manual/docs-source/source/installation/mongo.rst

 them.
 We use as a database mongoDB to store this information.
 To use cloudmesh you simply need to create and start the database service.

-First you need to cahnge the password for mongo in the ``cloudmesh4.yaml`` file Now you can create an empty database with
+First you need to change the password for mongo in the ``cloudmesh4.yaml`` file Now you can create an empty database with

 .. code:: bash